vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 THE NEW PARTY 14^

-'I3ie impression of one who has been hustled to take up an attitude or who desires to hustle others into an opi- nion which he has ready for them.
+'I3ie impression of one who has been hustled to take up an attitude or who desires to hustle others into an opi###nion which he has ready for them.
 He argues out the position logically and unflinchingly and leaves it to others to judge whether his conclusions deserve their assent or not. . .He dissects the position, as a biologist